TosbackCgusBridge-Bot/CGUs-versions/Guardian/Privacy Policy.md

 It is important to remember that none of the OBA techniques we employ uses or requires us to collect information such as your name, email address, postal address or telephone number.

 We may also share anonymised behavioural data with advertising partners.
-This may mean that when you are on other websites you are served advertising based on your behaviour on guardian.co.uk and guardiannews.com, and on guardian.co.uk and guardiannnews.com you may be served advertising based on your behaviour on other sites.
+This may mean that when you are on other websites you are served advertising based on your behaviour on theguardian.com, and on theguardian.com you may be served advertising based on your behaviour on other sites.

 Behavioural retargeting is another form of OBA that enables us and some of our advertising partners to show you ads based on browsing patterns and interactions with the site away from our sites.
 For example, if you have visited the website of an online clothes shop you may start seeing ads from that same shopping site displaying special offers or showing you the products that you were browsing.
 This is allows companies to advertise to website visitors who leave their website without making a purchase.
 The privacy policy of criteo, one of the partners that we work with for behavioural retargeting is here: criteo.com/en/privacy-policy.